-The work of a commercial real estate appraiser isn’t simple.
+The Commercial Real Estate industry presents both lucrative opportunities and challenges for all parties; whether you are a broker searching for real estate leads, a buyer interested in the history of specific properties, or a seller seeking market comparables on your property.
+One of the stakeholders within the industry is the commercial real estate appraiser.
+The work of this individual isn’t simple.
 You get out of the office and perform the inspection, collect profit and loss statements, operating plans, plus anything else you can get your hands on from the borrower.
 Run through the gambit of public record websites to collect the basics.
 Then, the hard work of compiling comparable data before the final step: performing the valuation and reconciling to a value… It’s a complicated and multi-step process which makes it super easy to become inefficient.

 Luckily, we have a few tricks and tips that can help.
 By the end of this article, you’ll have 5 new ideas to save time, find more business and become an appraisal machine!